Updated: Nov 15, 2020

 For birds who enjoy a mushy meal, avian tea (diluted or full-strength) can be used to substitute the water used for soaking their food.
 A sprinkle of avian tea can add a pleasant flavor and aroma to otherwise boring pellets which might make them more attractive to your bird.
 Dehydrated veggies also reach a whole new level when their re-hydrated with bird-friendly tea.

 For sick birds, I’ve had to resort to feeding with baby hand feeding formula and have found that substituting the water with herbal tea known for boosting immunity offers great recovery results!
 Note: I do not recommend trying the same trick with babies.
 Their food is carefully formulated for healthy growth and we don't want to mess with that.

 Many birds opt to eat flowers and leaves in the wild and will immediately take to having dry avian tea added to their diets.
 Tea leaves can be scooped straight from the package and either added to dry food, mixed with fresh chop (an especially useful tip for those last shreds of tea at the bottom of the bag), served in a separate container, added to foraging toys, or sprinkled over the cage floor.
 As with any treat, use avian teas in moderation to avoid upsetting a balanced diet.

-Try inviting your bird your bird out onto a table to learn which leaves and flowers he or she most prefers!
+Try inviting your bird out onto a table to learn which leaves and flowers he or she most prefers!